138 Famous Warren Buffett Quotes. Money & Investing Explained

 “In recent years, the sensible course for us to follow has been clear: Many stocks have offered far more for our money than we could obtain by purchasing businesses in their entirety.”

-This refers to the fact that if Berkshire Hathaway was interested in buying an entire company, this would instantly boost the stock price to a point where the margin of safety is destroyed.
+This refers to the fact that if Berkshire Hathaway were interested in buying an entire company, this would instantly boost the stock price to a point where the margin of safety is destroyed.
 So, acquiring stock slowly over time has been the right strategy.

 “When we say “earned,” moreover, we are describing what remains after all income taxes, interest payments, managerial compensation (whether cash or stock-based), restructuring expenses, depreciation, amortization, and home-office overhead.”